I'm Vik, and I'm a coach and writer. I work with women in academia who are looking to regain clarity, confidence and creativity in their work.

 The combination of work-based stress, motherhood and managing the debilitating effects of stage-4 endometriosis led me to reassess the kind of work and life I wanted.

-That is why I set up The Learning Curve Collective - I want to use my experience and expertise to support academic women to flourish.
+So, I set up The Learning Curve Collective.
+My aim is to create a non-judgemental space where I can use my experience and expertise to support academic women to flourish.

-When I'm not working, I'm now living a much simpler and slower life in Glasgow with my family - I'm a mother of 2 small children.
+When I'm not working, I'm living a much simpler and slower life in Glasgow with my family - I'm a mother of 2 small children and a kitten.

-I'm also now working on my own dream creative project - working through the second draft of my first novel - a feminist political thriller!
+I'm also working on my own dream creative project - working through the drafts of my first novel - a feminist political thriller!